Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 Even a casual glimpse at current headlines leaves little doubt that the Intelligent Design debate has become yet another battleground in the culture wars, with culturally-aggressive fundamentalists and equally-militant secularists well represented among the contending parties.
 Beneath the surface-level politics, however, there are substantial scientific and philosophical issues at play that ought to be of interest to any thinking Christian.
 It is the purpose of this essay to highlight some of these more substantive issues, lest they disappear beneath the waves of partisan politics.

-Intelligent Design is not Creationism an interesting article explaining why the how the origins of Intelligent Design.
+Intelligent Design is not Creationism is an interesting article explaining the origins of Intelligent Design.
 Here is his conclusion:

 Thus, ID is not based on religion, but on scientific discoveries and our experience of cause and effect, the basis of all scientific reasoning about the past.
 Unlike creationism, ID is an inference from biological data.